 - An example would be when at the hospital a woman walks into the room and the patient assumes it is the Nurse instead of the Doctor because of her gender.

 According to the United State Department of Justice, the first federal hate crimes statute was enacted in 1968.
 The statute made it a crime to use, or threaten to use, force to willfully interfere with any person because of race, color, religion, or national origin and because the person is participating in a federally protected activity, such as public education, employment, jury service, travel, or the enjoyment of public accommodations, or helping another person to do so.
-In 2006, new federal protections were added against crimes based on gender, disability, gender identity, or sexual orientation.
+Federal protections include: gender, disability, gender identity, or sexual orientation.
 Within the state of Michigan, a person is guilty of ethnic intimidation if that person maliciously threatens or physically contacts a person with intent to intimidate, harass, or damage the property of that person because of that person’s race, color, religion, gender, or national origin.

 In an EMERGENCY, dial 911.